128technology/docs/docs/plugin_wireguard.md

 Dec 18 20:56:03 t211-dut2.openstacklocal python3.6[28707]: __main__ - Could not validate wireguard packages: Could not query package kmod-wireguard, Command '['rpm', '-q', 'kmod-wireguard']' returned non-zero exit status 1.
 ```

-In some upgrade and rollback scenarios, its possible that an older version of module is installed on the router but that version is not compatible.
+In some upgrade and rollback scenarios, its possible that an older version of the module is installed on the router but that version is not compatible.
 Typically in such scenarios, a new version will be installed by the conductor but in some scenarios a compatible version might not be available.
 The following log messages in the journal can help troubleshoot these errors.

 ```
 Dec 18 20:56:03 t211-dut2.openstacklocal python3.6[26711]: __main__ - Running startup check commands for ns: wg-profile-1